debug-ito/jQluster/doc/_readme.md

 - A string.
 It is interpreted as a jQuery CSS selector string.
 - The `window` object.
 Then it returns `$(window)` for the remote node.
 - The `document` object.
 Then it returns `$(document)` for the remote node.
 - The `this` object in a remote event listener.
 Then it returns the remote DOM object on which the event occurred.
-See `on()` method below.
+Can be used with effects methods, `on()` method and `each()` method of Remote Selector.

 Return value `remote_selector` defines some jQuery methods to operatate on the remote node.
 See below for detail.